mozilla/sphinx-js/README.rst

 1.5
   * Add ``:members:`` option to ``autoclass``.
   * Add ``:private-members:`` and ``:exclude-members:`` options to go with it.
-  * Significantly refactor to allow directive classes to interact with each other.
+  * Significantly refactor to allow directive classes to talk to each other.

 1.4
   * Add ``jsdoc_config_path`` option.